resingm/de-maxresing-www/content/skills.md

 # Technology

-* **Linux:** Passionately use it since 2012.
+* **Linux:** Passionately use it since 2012 as my daily driver and on my servers.
 Familiar with system administration and command line.
 Admin of a home lab which grows in complexity.
-Alpine, Arch, Ubuntu, Debian, OpenWRT.
+Alpine, Arch, Debian(-based distributions), OpenWRT.
-* **syslog-ng:** Centralized logging in my home-lab with syslog-ng.
-Logs integrated in a self-implemented dashboard.
+* **Networking & Internet Protocols:** My great interest in networking and the Internet has taught me understanding of plenty of protocols over the years.
+* **System & Network Administration:** While operating Linux servers since around a decade now, I have explored several OS- and network configurations.
+Furthermore, I am familiar with the typical network services and with network debugging.
 * **Apache Spark:** Required for my job, mostly used to run queries and aggregate data on the <a href="https://openintel.nl/">OpenINTEL</a> cluster.
 Set up a cluster for my personal usage in the past.
 * **PostgreSQL:** Required for my job, side projects & university projects; Preferred relational DBMS; hosted a shared PostgreSQL service for multiple students in the past.
-* **Redis:** Familiar with the basic concept due to side projects.
+* **Redis:** Familiar with the basic concept due to university and side projects.
-* **Nginx & Caddy:** Running both web servers in production as well as in container environment.
+* **Nginx & Caddy:** Running both web servers in production as well as in containerized environments.
 * **Docker and Podman:** Used both in the past for a while.
 Personal preference is Podman.
 Furthermore, knowledge with closely related technology, such as docker-compose.
-* **VueJS:** Used in university projects and in a large software project at my former employee Extendas.
-* **EmberJS:** Familiar due to a side-project.
-Depending on the project requirements, the preferred choice over VueJS.
+Basic understanding of Kubernetes.
+* **SPA Frameworks:** Familiar with VueJS and EmberJS both in development and (continous) deployment.
+Preferably work with (the much more opinionated) EmberJS.
-* **MQTT:** Familiar with the MQTT protocol, Eclipse Mosquitto & multiple frameworks for Python
+* **MQTT:** Familiar with the MQTT protocol, Eclipse Mosquitto & typical Python libraries.